marcelonavarrov1/Space-Missions-Analysis/README.md

   and failures than China, who shows a higher number of failures per launch.
   ![](pie-mission-status.png)
   Ratio between success and failure for each country and organisation.

-8. How did lauches changed over the months and years present in the database?
+8. How did lauches changed over the months and years present in the database in terms of quantity and successes?

    ![](launchesxyear.png)
    The amount of launches per year has a growing tendence.
    ![](month-launcher-roll.png)